 In 2014, the White Plains Historical Society restored the gravestone of Abigail Purdy, daughter of The Rev. Dr. John Smith and wife of patriot Jacob Purdy.
 Abigail and her husband hosted General George Washington in their home from July 23 to September 16, 1778.
 The home is listed on the National Registry of Historic Places and serves as the headquarters of the White Plains Historical Society.

-In 2015 the local chapter of the Daughters of the American Revolution replaced the missing headstone of patriot Anne Miller, whose husband Elijah and sons John and Elijah all died in the War of Independence.
+In 2015 the Daughters of Liberty's Legacy replaced the missing headstone of patriot Anne Miller, whose husband Elijah and sons John and Elijah all died in the War of Independence.
 She is buried beside them in the cemetery.
 The Millers also hosted Washington in their home three times, in 1776, 1778, and 1781.
 Their home also appears on the National Registry of Historic Places.